 In Northern Ireland, a combination of both the old and the new Diagram 2919.1 are used.
 The first sign is of the new design, with the six brand logos.
 The second is the old design, with a few symbols and an electronic board to display the price of both unleaded and diesel fuel.
 This is demonstrated on the right.

-Some Moto services like to say "Services Frankley", rather than the more logical way around.
-That's some sort of oddity which arose when a particular batch of Granada signs were manufactured and is not permitted.
+Some Moto services used to say "Services Frankley", rather than the more logical way around.
+That's some-sort of oddity which arose when a particular batch of Granada signs were manufactured - it wasn't permitted.
+These were mostly fixed in 2012.

 These signs are also property of the operator.
 They are there primarily to reassure drivers that the next exit is a service area.